red-hat-storage/RHCS-vagrant/README.md

   * at the end of the metrics deployment you will see the URL to reach the dashboard displayed
 * If you opted out of cluster initialization a working `ceph-ansible` was left in place for your convenience

+## Clean up / Refresh images

+If you like to clean up disk space or there are updates to the images do the following:

+* run `rm ~/.vagrant.d/boxes/*-rhcs-*.box` and `rm ~/.vagrant.d/boxes/*-metrics-*.box` to delete older Vagrant images
+* on VirtualBox - remove the VM instances named `packer-...` (these are base images for the clones)
+* on libvirt
+  * run `virsh vol-list default` to list all images in your `default` storage pool (adjust the name if you are using a different one)
+  * run `virsh vol-delete packer-... default` to delete the images starting with `packer-...` (replace with full name) from the default pool

+Next time you do `vagrant up` it will automatically pull new images.

+## Known issues
+* `vagrant up` overrides your state - if there are still VMs running and you do `vagrant up` it will override the `vagrant_env.conf` and vagrant will loose track of your existing VMs
+  * try to remember to run `vagrant destroy -f` before you do another `vagrant up`
+  * delete left-over VMs manually in case you forgot
+* containerized installation of RHCS fails at stage `pull {{ ceph_docker_image }} image` with the error message:
+  * Get https://registry.access.redhat.com/v2/rhceph/rhceph-3-rhel7/manifests/latest: read tcp ...: connection reset by peer
+  * the Red Hat Registry is temporarily unavailable - please try again later

 ### Creating your own vagrant box